 Note, in 2014 Bitshares’ “BitUSD” dollar peg fell flat on its face less than 100 hours from launch, with the result that the core developers were forced to shut the thing off.
 I liveblogged it at the time so you can see for yourself how it all went down.

-Basecoin claims to solve the problem of wildly fluctuating cryptocurrency prices through the issuance of a cryptocurrency for which “tokens can be robustly pegged to arbitrary assets or baskets of goods while remaining completely decentralized.”
+Ignoring this enormous, glaring hole in their business proposition for the sake of argument, Basecoin claims that it solves the problem of wildly fluctuating cryptocurrency prices through the issuance of a cryptocurrency for which “tokens can be robustly pegged to arbitrary assets or baskets of goods while remaining completely decentralized.”
 This is achieved, the paper states in its abstract, by the fact that “1 Basecoin can be pegged to always trade for 1 USD.
 In the future, Basecoin could potentially even eclipse the dollar and be updated to a peg to the CPI or basket of goods.”

 Continuing, Basecoin claims that it can “algorithmically adjust…the supply of Basecoin tokens in reponse to changes in, for example, the Basecoin-USD exchange rate… implementing a monetary policy similar to that executed by central banks around the world”.